nucypher/nucypher/docs/source/references/networks.rst

 Ibex
 ****

-Public testnet, intended as a playground for stakers & node operators (e.g., learning how to create and manage stakes, setting up a node), as well as for internal development purposes.
-Running on Ethereun Rinkeby testnet.
+Public testnet, intended as a playground for stakers and node operators (e.g., learning how to create and manage stakes, setting up a node, as well as for internal development purposes.
+Running on Ethereun Rinkeby testnet (see :ref:`ibex-testnet`).

 * `NuCypherToken 0x78D591D90a4a768B9D2790deA465D472b6Fe0f18 <https://rinkeby.etherscan.io/address/0x78D591D90a4a768B9D2790deA465D472b6Fe0f18>`_
 * `StakingEscrow (Dispatcher) 0x6A6F917a3FF3d33d26BB4743140F205486cD6B4B <https://rinkeby.etherscan.io/address/0x6A6F917a3FF3d33d26BB4743140F205486cD6B4B>`_